azeemnow/Artificial-intelligence/SchemaWiseAI/README.md

  -   High maintenance overhead

 ## Potential Solutions & Future Work
- - Integration for other LLMs (OpenAI, etc).

  - Include additional schemas (splunk: palo alto, dns, windows, etc. MDRs)
  - The manage scalability limitations, take machine learning, pattern-based learning approach, or a hybrid approach.
  - Benefits of a hybrid approach:
- --Use templates for common, well-defined patterns --Use ML for unexpected queries
+ -- Use templates for common, well-defined patterns
+ -- Use ML for unexpected queries
---Learn from user feedback
+ -- Learn from user feedback
---Gradually improve accuracy
+ -- Gradually improve accuracy
---Scale better with usage
+ -- Scale better with usage
+ - Integrate with other LLMs (OpenAI, etc).